-- You can go back in memory and have a lot of vivid examples from your own life. - In my own life I remember why I started to smoke cigarettes when I was very young even if I disliked tobacco very much: - I wanted to look like a man to the girls I liked - Soul food is another thing: my mother used to cook me fried meat balls and French fries.....even today I know it is not healthy food but this is magic food for me, and with it came love, comfort and security! - Don't dare to take away my fried meatballs!!!!!!
+- You can go back and come up with a lot of vivid examples from your own personal life - In my own life I remember why I started very young to smoke cigarettes even if I disliked tobacco very much: - I wanted to look like a men to the girls I liked. - Soul food is another thing: my mother used to cook me fried meat balls and French fries.....even today that I know is not a healthy food that is for me a magic food, even more it is love, is comfort and security! - Don't you dare to take away my fried meatballs!!!!!!